 #1 It offers the opportunity to graduate with an accredited honours degree in three years

-#2 Accountancy and Finance at Stirling ranks in the top 5 in Scotland, top 15 in the UK (Times and Sunday Times Good University Guide 2018)
+#2 Accountancy and Finance at Stirling ranks in the top 3 in Scotland (Times and Sunday Times Good University Guide 2021)

 #3 Your lecturers are experts in their field, with many having significant industrial experience.